Yurik72/ESPHap/README.md

 - Setup by QR Code

-If you use built in web server, by default it provides access to setup/pairing page/image by QR code, you just need enter http://\<IP address\>/setup.html, see example [Advanced LED](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed)
+If you use built-in web server, by default it provides access to setup/pairing page/image by QR code, you just need enter http://\<IP address\>/setup.html, see example [Advanced LED](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed)

 # Versions history